google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 [#563](https://github.com/google/graphicsfuzz/pull/563):
 Refactor exponential builtins into separate function

-Additionally, minor issues arised from adding support for these functions - some of these functions involve using `out` parameters and modify said parameters during their execution.
+Additionally, minor issues arose from adding support for these functions - some of these functions involve using `out` parameters and modify said parameters during their execution.
 This would potentially cause 'side effects' - lvalues being modified when not expected.
 The following PR relates to mitigating this issue.